shadeszn/Football-Data-Analysis/README.md

 ## Some Analysis samples
 To analyze data you do not need visualizations.
 Insights can be drawn by morphing and studying the data you have.
-Creating visuals is not my specilization as well.
+Creating visuals is not my specialization as well.

 BUT, how do you convey your insights to someone who:
 * has not seen the data themselves?